 Tulpa: Thought form; a creation of another through the use of persistent imagination; mental companion; imaginary friend; hallucination; evil.

 The world is a strange place, and one that isn’t fully understood.
-From the things that we can barely grasp to the unimaginable that we’re more inclined to mock, the life that we live is full of nasty surprises.
-And so, Olivia Mabel found this out for herself.
+From the things that we can barely grasp to the unimaginable that we’re more inclined to mock, the life we live is full of dark and very nasty surprises.
+A reality that poor Olivia Mabel found out for herself.

 Olivia Mabel was a grief-stricken mother after she had lost her only child, Aiden Mabel, aged 7.
-In 1990, the drowning death of the bright-eyed young boy on their acreage, left her heart shattered, and a year later, her marriage in ruin.
+In 1990, the drowning death of the bright-eyed boy, occurring on their acreage, left Olivia’s heart shattered.
+A year later, her marriage was in ruin.
 Four years later, tragedy struck the mother again.

-After the death of her son, and after her husband left her due to her deep depression, Olivia shut herself away from the world, remaining on the Footlights Ranch property where Aiden had been found dead in a seasonal pond.
-Her deep grief and self-blame, and with no other family members to give her support, saw Olivia forget the outside world as it forgot her.
+After the death of Aiden, and after Olivia’s husband left her due to her deep depression, Olivia shut herself away from the world, remaining on the Footlights Ranch property where Aiden had been found dead in a seasonal pond.
+Her deep grief and self-blame (and with no other family members to give her support) saw Olivia forget the outside world as it forgot her.
 She was last seen alive in September 1991.

-On February 27, 1994, several “silent” 911 calls are received by police, all coming from Olivia Mabel’s house.
-What has been alluding the police now for more than 20 years, is that the phone calls were made long after Olivia’s death, and the caller has never been identified.
+On February 27, 1994, police received several “silent” 911 calls, all coming from Olivia Mabel’s house.
+What has alluded the police for more than 30 years, is how the phone calls were ever made long after Olivia’s death, with the caller never identified.

-Upon arrival, police were shocked to find a neglected house not touched in years and the body of Olivia Mabel in her late son’s bedroom.
-Inside the bedroom, they found a starkly contrasting cleanliness to the rest of the house, but also something unseen in a small town such as Celina, Texas.
+Upon arrival to investigate the initial calls, police were shocked to find a neglected house not touched in years, and the body of Olivia Mabel in her late son’s bedroom.
+Inside the bedroom, police found a starkly contrasting cleanliness to the rest of the house, but also something unseen in a small town such as Celina, Texas.

-A crudely constructed altar sat to one wall of the bedroom, with written words in the Tibetan and Sanskrit languages.
+A crudely constructed altar sat to one wall of the bedroom, with written words in Tibetan and Sanskrit.
 Translated, they read “Construct” or “To Build.”
-And in front of the alter sat Olivia Mabel’s rotting corpse, clutching a stick doll of her late son, hand crafted and dressed in cloth from Aiden’s clothing.
+In front of the altar sat Olivia Mabel’s rotting corpse, clutching a stick doll of her late son, hand-crafted and dressed in cloth from Aiden’s clothing.

-The investigation into Olivia’s death was eventually closed, with no answers given, remaining unsolved.
+The investigation into Olivia’s death was eventually closed, unsolved.

-There is a strong belief amongst those spiritual – specifically in Tibetan Buddhism – that Tulpa does exist.
-Where it deviates with some, is for what consequences do we summon our Tulpa?
+Those spiritual – specifically in Tibetan Buddhism – have long held that Tulpa exists.
+Where it deviates with some is for what consequences do we summon our Tulpa?

 In the case of Olivia Mabel, a few things stand out.
-One is the silent calls that led police to her doorstep on Feb.
+One is the silent calls leading police to her doorstep on Feb.
 27, 1994.
-The other is a note left, supposedly in Olivia’s handwriting, apologizing to Aiden – dated Feb.
+The other is a note, supposedly in Olivia’s handwriting and apologizing to Aiden – dated Feb.
 27, 1994.
-The problem is: Olivia Mabel was declared dead for some time, on the basis of her decomposition when found.
+The problem: On the basis of Olivia’s decomposition when found, Olivia Mabel was declared dead for some time.

-Some believed that a living Tulpa – a “thought form” – was roaming the Footlights Ranch, summoned by Olivia in hopes of reuniting with her precious child through the creation of an entity; one not entirely planned for.
+Some believed that a living Tulpa – a “thought form” – was roaming the Footlights Ranch, summoned by Olivia in hopes of reuniting her with precious Aiden through the creation of an entity; one not entirely planned for.